YHmaiti/COP4520---Assignment3/README.md

 Confirmed!
 Starting the Atmospheric Temperature Readings for 3hrs.....
 Report Generation Activated: ---------------------------------------- Current Time stamp: 1hrs.
-The top 5 highest temperatures are -> [70, 70, 70, 69, 69]
+The top 5 highest temperatures are -> [70, 69, 69, 69, 69]
-The top 5 lowest temperatures are -> [-99, -99, -98, -98, -96]
+The top 5 lowest temperatures are -> [-100, -100, -100, -100, -100]
-The 10-min interval of time when the largest temperature difference was observed was -> [30Min, 40Min].
+The 10-min interval of time when the largest temperature difference was observed was -> [20Min, 30Min].
-The temperature difference reached -> 169 degrees.
+The temperature difference reached (keep in mind this is in the interval selected and not from highest to lowest for the full hour using the top and bottom 5)-> 170 degrees.
 Report Generation Finished: ---------------------------------------- Report Generation Activated: ---------------------------------------- Current Time stamp: 2hrs.
 The top 5 highest temperatures are -> [70, 70, 70, 69, 69]
-The top 5 lowest temperatures are -> [-99, -99, -97, -95, -95]
+The top 5 lowest temperatures are -> [-100, -100, -100, -100, -100]
-The 10-min interval of time when the largest temperature difference was observed was -> [40Min, 50Min].
+The 10-min interval of time when the largest temperature difference was observed was -> [0Min, 10Min].
-The temperature difference reached -> 169 degrees.
+The temperature difference reached (keep in mind this is in the interval selected and not from highest to lowest for the full hour using the top and bottom 5)-> 169 degrees.
 Report Generation Finished: ---------------------------------------- Report Generation Activated: ---------------------------------------- Current Time stamp: 3hrs.
-The top 5 highest temperatures are -> [70, 70, 70, 70, 69]
+The top 5 highest temperatures are -> [70, 70, 70, 70, 70]
-The top 5 lowest temperatures are -> [-99, -99, -98, -98, -98]
+The top 5 lowest temperatures are -> [-100, -100, -100, -100, -100]
-The 10-min interval of time when the largest temperature difference was observed was -> [0Min, 10Min].
+The 10-min interval of time when the largest temperature difference was observed was -> [30Min, 40Min].
-The temperature difference reached -> 169 degrees.
+The temperature difference reached (keep in mind this is in the interval selected and not from highest to lowest for the full hour using the top and bottom 5)-> 170 degrees.
 Report Generation Finished: ---------------------------------------- The finished tracker current status is -> 1
-Total memory consumed from start to end of the simulation of 3hrs was -> 3688832 (bytes).
+Total memory consumed from start to end of the simulation of 3hrs was -> 3649952 (bytes).
-The duration of the execution of the simulation of temperature recording of 3hrs was -> 10206 (ms).
+The duration of the execution of the simulation of temperature recording of 3hrs was -> 9574 (ms).
 ```

 -> My solution is definitely efficient as can be seen through the results even with the presence of a bunch of debug statements, additionally my solution is not only optimized for runtime but also for memory consumption.